 In order to encourage the advancement of earthquake engineering research and education at Stanford, Dr. John A. Blume proposed the formation of the Earthquake Engineering Center that bears his name.
 Since its founding in 1974, the Blume Center has functioned as the umbrella for all earthquake engineering activities at Stanford University.
 The Blume Center has published more than one hundred technical reports and has organized major conferences, such as the Second US National Conference on Earthquake Engineering and the Fourth International Conference on Seismic Zonation.
 Researchers at the Blume Center have done pioneering work in many aspects of earthquake engineering, including seismic hazard and risk analysis, earthquake occurrence and ground motion modeling, component and system reliability, experimental research on small-scale models of structures and components, evaluation of damage potential of ground motions, and development of seismic design methodologies.

-The renovation of the Blume Center is an architectural and structural engineering success story.
+The renovation of the Blume Center building is an architectural and structural engineering success story.
 The building maintains its historical appeal and architectural significance while completely restoring the structural integrity to meet current code requirements for earthquake load capacity.
-The programmatic enhancements to the building include new testing facilities, improved teaching and research computer clusters, and a modernized library.
-The new advanced technology laboratory is already being utilized for the development of new structural seismic sensors, and the testing of new materials is being planned for the future.
-Undergraduate students have been enjoying the new mechanics testing laboratory that houses innovative structural test equipment designed and built in our laboratory.
+The programmatic enhancements to the building include new testing facilities, improved teaching labs, and office space for the research students.
+The new advanced technology laboratory is utilized for the development of innovative structural seismic sensors, and the labs are kept constantly busy with research and testing of new ways to make buildings safer during and after catastrophic events.

 The Blume Center currently provides office space for over 60 graduate students, visiting scholars and professors, consulting faculty and NPDP (The National Performance of Dams Program).
 Our students research all aspects of Structural and Geomechnical Engineering.
 The John A. Blume Earthquake Engineering Center's mission is to continue to work to preserve the past and prepare for a seismically stable future.